hero media

 The Hôtel du Couvent design pays homage to its monastic roots.

 Coveted stays like Hôtel du Couvent in Nice, France, showcase how heritage restoration, place-driven design and community engagement can produce a deeply contextual, locally rooted hospitality experience.
 Hotelier Valéry Grégo’s decade-long vision of converting the 17th-century convent was realised in 2024 alongside architectural teams Studio Mumbai and Studio Méditerranéen.
 Beyond preserving the building’s bones, the hotel also nods to Nice’s Roman thermal bath heritage through an underground Roman-inspired bathhouse.
 A monthly farmers’ market is held in the courtyard for locals and producers, while the herbal shop and on-site boulangerie invite visitors in.
-This attention to detail honours Hôtel du Couvent’s monastic roots and positions it as a natural extension of the city’s cultural and communal life, not a sealed-off luxury retreat.
+This attention to detail honours Hôtel du Couvent’s monastic roots and positions it as a natural extension of the city’s cultural and communal life.

 The 16th-century guesthouse blends Engadine heritage and contemporary art.
 (Credit: Dave Watts)